CodersOS/live-addon-maker/README.md

 1. all `.ext2` files are mounted readonly.
 2. all `.squashfs` files are mounted readonly.
 3. all `.dir` directories are mounted readonly.
+(Executable and access flags maybe lost because of the fat32 file system.)

 **Summary**

-The `make-addon.sh` script creates `.squashfs` files as a basis to customize image.
+The `make-addon.sh` script creates `.squashfs` files as a basis to customize the image.
 Without using any tool, you can also create a folder, e.g. `example.dir` in the folder of the `filesystem.squashfs` and put files there.